Skip to main content

 Charges will vary according to the scheme and the landlord but in general the charges are made up of the following elements:

-• Support charge: this charge covers the emergency alarm service and visits from independent living staff.
-You will probably have to pay the basic support charge even if you feel you don’t need the support services at present.
-This charge is not eligible for housing benefit but will have to be met from your other income, eg. wages or pension.
+- support charge: this charge covers the emergency alarm service and visits from independent living staff - you'll probably have to pay the basic support charge even if you feel you don’t need the support services at present.
+This charge is not eligible for Housing Benefit but will have to be met from your other income such as wages or pension

-• Heating and hot water: Some schemes have communal heating and hot water.
-The cost is divided between the number of flats in the scheme and charged to each resident.
-This element is not eligible for housing benefit.
-In schemes which don’t have communal heating/hot water you will have to choose an energy supplier and pay your bills directly to them.
+- heating and hot water: some schemes have communal heating and hot water - the cost is divided between the number of flats in the scheme and charged to each resident.
+This element is not eligible for Housing Benefit.
+In schemes which don’t have communal heating or hot water you'll have to choose an energy supplier and pay your bills directly to them.

 Choosing a scheme